This information is intended for use by health professionals

-Saquinavir: Fluconazole increases the AUC and Cmax of saquinavir with approximately 50% and 55% respectively, due to inhibition of saquinavir's hepatic metabolism by CYP3A4 and inhibition of P-glycoprotein.
+Saquinavir: Fluconazole increases the AUC of saquinavir with approximately 50%, Cmax with approximately 55%, due to inhibition of saquinavir's hepatic metabolism by CYP3A4 and inhibition of P-glycoprotein.
 Interaction with saquinavir/ritonavir has not been studied and might be more marked.
-Dose adjustment of saquinavir may be necessary.
+Dosage adjustment of saquinavir may be necessary.

 Sulfonylureas: Fluconazole has been shown to prolong the serum half-life of concomitantly administered oral sulfonylureas (e.g., chlorpropamide, glibenclamide, glipizide, tolbutamide) in healthy volunteers.
 Frequent monitoring of blood glucose and appropriate reduction of sulfonylurea dose is recommended during coadministration.

 Theophylline: In a placebo controlled interaction study, the administration of fluconazole 200 mg for 14 days resulted in an 18% decrease in the mean plasma clearance rate of theophylline.
-Patients who are receiving high dose theophylline or who are otherwise at increased risk for theophylline toxicity should be observed for signs of theophylline toxicity while receiving fluconazole.
-Therapy should be modified if signs of toxicity develop.
+Patients who are receiving high doses of theophylline or who are otherwise at increased risk for theophylline toxicity should be observed for signs of theophylline toxicity while receiving fluconazole, and the therapy modified appropriately if signs of toxicity develop.

 Vitamin A: Based on a case-report in one patient receiving combination therapy with all-trans-retinoid acid (an acid form of vitamin A) and fluconazole, CNS related undesirable effects have developed in the form of pseudotumour cerebri, which disappeared after discontinuation of fluconazole treatment.
 This combination may be used but the incidence of CNS related undesirable effects should be borne in mind.